 Start your vehicle as you would normally do.
 If the vehicle is not starting, press the gas pedal to the floor and try to start it.
 If you sprayed a little bit more of the cleaning product, your vehicle might not start.
 But, no worries.
 Continue to crank the engine and it will start.

-What Are The Most Common Signs Of a Clogged or Bad Throttle Body
+Signs Of a Clogged or Bad Throttle Body

 When the throttle body is clogged or has failed, there are some signs and symptoms that can help you find out what’s wrong with your vehicle.
 Here are the most common signs of a clogged or bad throttle body.